01brandon/Skilltree/README.md

 SkillTree is a study analytics web app where you log study sessions, track skill progress, and maintain daily streaks — all backed by Firebase and built with React.

----
-# SkillTree

-> Track every skill.
-Measure real progress.
-Build a learning habit that holds.

-SkillTree is a full-stack study analytics web application built with React and Firebase.
-Log study sessions, track skill progress across any subject, maintain daily streaks, and visualise your weekly activity — all backed by a persistent Firestore database with real-time updates.

 ## Live Demo